-After completing her studies in performance on the flute, having obtained a bachelor’s degree at the Université Laval and a master’s at the University of Montreal, Hélène Boucher finished her doctorate in music education at McGill University in 2008, thanks to bursaries from McGill and the SSHRC.
+After completing her studies in performance on the flute, having obtained a bachelor’s degree at the Université Laval and a master’s at the University of Montreal, Hélène Boucher finished her doctorate in music education at McGill University in 2009, thanks to scholarships and grants from McGill and the SSHRC.
 She continued to develop her expertise in active pedagogy by taking courses including:Kodaly (Indiana University, Bloomington ; Université Wilfred Laurier, Waterloo; Royal Conservatory of Music, Toronto), Orff (Royal Conservatory of Music, Toronto) and Dalcroze (Association Dalcroze Canada, Toronto).
 She is certified to teach the Kodaly method by the Organization of American Kodály Educators (OAKE).

 In 2000, she also founded Les Ateliers de la Muse, a music, science and arts initiation program for children attending day care centers in the greater Montreal area.
 This program, which enabled hundreds of children to have a first quality contact with the arts, was bought in 2015 by the company 'Musique et Compagnie' and will continue its work in the same philosophy where play is at the center of learning.